-Next, we divide the sample into redshift bins of width \( \Delta z = 0.005 \).
-In each bin, we select the 20\% faintest galaxies in $r$ magnitude and compute their individual \( M_{{\rm lim}, i} \) values using Eq.~\ref{eq:M_lim_i}.
-From this subsample, we take the 95th percentile of the \( M_{{\rm lim}, i} \) distribution.
-This value represents the mass above which 95\% of the faintest galaxies would still be included in the sample, and is used as the completeness threshold in that redshift bin.

-This process is repeated in all redshift bins, resulting in a set of completeness values that are fitted with a second-order polynomial.
-The fitted function \( M_{\rm lim}(z) \) defines the redshift-dependent stellar mass limit, which we compute separately for the total, star-forming, and quiescent galaxy populations.
+where \( M_i \) and \( m_i \) are the stellar mass and observed magnitude of the galaxy.
+This relation assumes that luminosity \( L \) is proportional to flux \( F \), and that \( M/L \) remains constant under rescaling.
+Next, we divided the sample into redshift bins of width $\Delta z = 0.005$, matching the native redshift grid used by \texttt{LePhare} and smaller than the typical scatter of our photometric redshifts, $\sigma_{z}/(1+z) \simeq 0.011$.
+In each bin, we selected the faintest 20\% of galaxies in the $r$ magnitude and computed their individual \( M_{{\rm lim}, i} \) values using Eq.~(\ref{eq:M_lim_i}).
+From this subsample, we took the 95th percentile of the \( M_{{\rm lim}, i} \) distribution.
+This value represents the mass above which 95\% of the faintest galaxies would still be included in the sample and was used as the completeness threshold in that redshift bin.
+This process was repeated in all redshift bins, resulting in a set of completeness values that are fitted with a second-order polynomial.
+The fitted function \( M_{\rm lim}(z) \) defines the redshift-dependent stellar mass limit, which we computed separately for the total, SF, and Q galaxy populations.
 The results are shown in Fig.~\ref{fig:M_lim_2}.

-After applying the completeness cut, we exclude all galaxies with \( M < M_{\rm lim}(z) \).
-For each remaining galaxy, its maximum redshift \( z_{{\rm max}, i} \) is computed as the redshift at which its stellar mass equals \( M_{\rm lim}(z) \).
-This is used in the estimation of volume-limited statistics such as \( V_{\max} \), following the procedure illustrated in Fig.~4 of \citet{weigel2016stellar}.
+After applying the completeness cut, we excluded all galaxies with \( M < M_{\rm lim}(z) \).
+For each remaining galaxy, its maximum redshift \( z_{{\rm max}, i} \) was computed as the redshift at which its stellar mass equals \( M_{\rm lim}(z) \).
+This was used in the estimation of volume-limited statistics such as \( V_{\max} \), following the procedure illustrated in Fig.~4 of \citet{weigel2016stellar}.